Skip to main content

 • “The most intense or overwhelming moment I can remember is…”

-• “A part of me isn't comfortable with how I acted when…”
+• “A part of me is not comfortable with how I acted when…”

 • “The most awful memory I have is…”

-Hold each question for a minute.
-If nothing surfaces, move to the next question.
-The first memory with a strong emotional charge is the one to write about.
+Sit with each question for a moment.
+If nothing surfaces, move on.
+The first memory that hits you with a strong emotional charge—that’s the one to write about.

 If there are too many awful memories to choose from, just pick one.
-We’re going to bring home every story we need to, one sentence at a time.
+We’ll bring home every story we need to.
+One sentence at a time.

-Finally, if a non-military memory comes up and it feels important, trust your instincts and consider writing about it.
-Our bodies keep the score and often guide us towards the stories that need attention.
+And if a non-military memory comes up and feels important, trust your instincts—write about it.
+Our bodies keep the score and they often guide us towards the stories that need attention.

-This creates a container for how long I’ll be working.
-Knowing there's a time limit relaxes my hyper-active mind—and short attention span—and helps me stay focused on finishing the mission.
+It gives me a clear container to work in.
+Having a time limit relaxes my hyper-active mind—and short attention span—and helps me focus on finishing the mission.

 Step Five: Let it Out.

-Write about the event itself—what happened, what you felt.
-Focus on the feelings you had during the event, not your thoughts afterward.
+Write about the event—what happened, and what you felt in the moment.
+Focus on the emotions you had during the experience, not your thoughts afterward.

-When that timer starts, I don't get distracted by anything less than a true emergency.
-I don't think.
-I don't worry about spelling or grammar.
+When the timer starts, I don’t stop for anything less than a real emergency.
+I don’t overthink.
+I don’t worry about spelling or grammar.

-I don’t edit out anything to make it “safer”.
+I don’t edit anything to make it “safer”.
 I don't try and impress anyone.

-This is the “classified” version.
-Where we don’t censor anything.
-We transfer all the darkness, agony, gore, anxiety and horror to the page.
-No one else will ever read this (unless we want them to).
+This is the ‘classified’ version—no censoring.
+We unload the darkness, agony, gore, anxiety, and horror onto the page.
+No one ever has to read it—unless we want them to.

 This one’s for us.
 Don’t hold anything back.